MicrosoftDocs/learn/learn-pr/azure/gain-insights-data-kusto-query-language/includes/7-exercise-introduce-variables-let-statement.md

 The above examples created a stored scalar value to be used as an input parameter in a query.
 However, it's also possible to use a `let` statement to create a tabular output that's then used as the input to a query.

 1. Filter the *StormEvents* table on events that caused deaths (indirectly or directly).
-Then, project a subset of the columns using the `project` operator.
+Then, return a subset of the columns using the `project` operator.
 This statement gives a tabular output called *KillerStorms*.
 Use this `let` statement as the beginning input for your query.

     ```kusto
         let KillerStorms=StormEvents